Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 #include <cpp-sort/probes/mono.h>
 ```

-Computes the number of non-increasing and non-decreasing runs in *X* minus one.
+Computes the number of non-increasing and non-decreasing consecutive runs of adjacent elements that need to be removed from *X* to make it sorted

 The measure of presortedness is slightly different from its original description in [*Sort Race*][sort-race] by H. Zhang, B. Meng and Y. Liang:
-* It subtracts 1 from the number of runs, thus returning 0 when *X* is sorted
+* It subtracts 1 from the number of runs, thus returning 0 when *X* is sorted.
-* It explicitly handles non-increasing and non-decreasing runs, not only the strictly increasing or decreasing ones
+* It explicitly handles non-increasing and non-decreasing runs, not only the strictly increasing or decreasing ones.

 | Complexity  | Memory      | Iterators     |
 | ----------- | ----------- | ------------- |